 A deductible is a set amount of money that you are required to pay each year toward your medical expenses before your insurance policy starts to cover your bills.
 At the beginning of each year, your deductible starts at zero and all eligible medical expenses go toward your deductible until it reaches.
 Once you have met your deductible, your insurance company will cover the majority of your medical expenses while you pay a copay or coinsurance.

 If your doctor has referred you for a colonoscopy or upper endoscopy, this may be the perfect time to schedule your procedure and enjoy maximum savings on your medical bills.
 Here’s how you can determine your out-of-pocket expense for your next procedure:

-- Verify the amount of your deductible: Deductibles can vary greatly depending on your insurance plan.
+- Deductibles can vary greatly depending on your insurance plan.
 Check your insurance policy online or call your insurance provider to verify your deductible amount.

-- Ask how much of your deductible has been met: An insurance representative can tell you exactly how close you are to meeting your deductible for the year.
-Remember, only covered services are applied towards your deductible, so this may not reflect your total out-of-pocket medical expenses for the year.
+- An insurance representative can tell you exactly how close you are to meeting your deductible for the year.
+Remember, only covered services go towards your deductible.
+Therefore, this may not reflect your total out-of-pocket medical expenses for the year.

-- Verify coverage for your procedure: Some insurance plans require a doctor’s referral before covering procedures or visits with a specialist.
+- Some insurance plans require a doctor’s referral before covering procedures or visits with a specialist.
 Make sure all requirements have been met in order to receive maximum coverage for your expenses.

-- Ask for an estimate: An insurance representative can take your deductible and coinsurance into account and provide you with an out-of-pocket estimate for your procedure.
+- An insurance representative can take your deductible.
+Additionally, they can take care of your coinsurance.
+They take this into account and provide you with an out-of-pocket estimate for your procedure.

 Cost is always a concern with medical services, but your next procedure may be much more affordable than you anticipated.
 Call your insurance company today to verify your deductible and receive an estimate for your out-of-pocket expenses.
 It’s the first step towards enjoying lower medical bills, better health, and priceless peace of mind.